Qusz/vue-recipe-app/README.md

 # vue-recipes-app

 ## Introduction
-This is a recipe book app I built to practice the basics of Vue and building a SPA.
+This is a recipe book app I built to practice the basics of Vue, Vue Router and building a SPA.

 ## Features
 - User can add a new recipe